Alienor02/MajeureInfo_TP1/README.md

 3. Error Handling: This is hard to estimate as our shell runs really well, but our code could probobably benefit from additional error handlers to manage every possible cases and situations.

 ## Conclusion
 Our ENSEASH Shell is a functional micro shell supporting many essential features.
+It provides a solid foundation for further development, and its conception taught us a lot about shell programming.
+We also tried our best to produce a clean code that is easily readable, and we undoubtly achieved more proficiency in C programming.